botlabs-gg/yagpdb-docs-v2/content/moderation/verification.md

 weight = 5
 +++

 Use Google reCAPTCHA v2 to verify your members before permitting them access to your server.
-Also track IPs of verifying users for alt detection.

 <!--more-->

 ![Default Verification Page](page_verification.png)